Helena Norlander and Therese Jephson from VA SYD.

 REWAISE works to achieve a sustainable and carbon-free water cycle.
 Reducing freshwater consumption is one of its main objectives, which can be achieved by using wastewater and non-conventional water resources.

 To this end, REWAISE has formulated a specific work package to define, design and validate innovative technological solutions for the beneficial use of non-conventional water sources, wastewater and solids streams to recover water, energy and nutrients.

 In REWAISE, we work closely with our Swedish partners and most of the techniques to be developed and demonstrated depend on our valuable collaboration.
-For VA SYDs part the REWAISE project realize the important work to become the water smart community.
-The unique part of the Swedish consortium is the interest to build more resilient cities by including property owners in the process and demonstrating various new concepts to use water more efficiently close to the user.
+For VA SYD, the REWAISE project is an essential step in creating the water-smart community.
+The unique Swedish challenge of the consortium is to build more resilient cities by including property owners and water users in the process to demonstrate various new concepts of water efficiency.
 Our mantra is: water is gold!

 In which Living Labs will these technologies be tested?

-All the advances made in this work package will be used by other work packages, to what extent will you help other work packages and how will you interact with them?
+All the advances made in this work package will be used by other work packages.
+To what extent will you help other work packages and how will you interact with them?

 As work package leaders responsible for technology development, VA SYD has an essential role to increase interaction and stimulate collaboration among the partnership.
 In the consortium, we already held two digital meetings with specific workshops, each one with over 50 participants.
 This is essential in directing the technology selection for subsequent implementation in the Living Labs, and we are committed to fostering this intense collaboration and enhance knowledge transfer between partners with a study visit in Sweden in the near future.

 Which developments will be used by what entities to achieve significant impacts?